USS Lyndon B. Johnson: History

 Lyndon B. Johnson will be a Zumwalt-class destroyer.
 Although 32 ships were originally planned for that class of ship, the U.S. Navy eventually reduced this number to three units.
 Designed as multi-mission ships with an emphasis on land attack and littoral warfare, the class features the tumblehome hull form, reminiscent of ironclad warships.
 In January 2013, the Navy solicited bids for a steel deckhouse as an option for Lyndon B. Johnson instead of the composite structures of the other ships in the class.
 This change was made in response to cost overruns for the composite structure, but due to the tight weight margins in the class, this required weight savings in other parts of the ship.

 In February 2015, the Navy revealed they had begun engineering studies to include an electromagnetic railgun on Lyndon B. Johnson.
 The Zumwalt class has been identified as more suited to use emerging technologies, like railguns, due to its superior electricity generation capability over previous destroyers and cruisers at 80 megawatts; Lyndon B. Johnson specifically was being studied because it is the latest of the class, while the previous two ships would be less likely to initially field the capability due to the testing schedule.
 The railgun would likely replace one of the two Advanced Gun Systems.
 By March 2016, construction had become too far along to install the railgun during building, although it still could be added later.
 However, in 2022 the Navy stopped railgun development altogether, rendering such installation highly unlikely in the near future.

 In September 2015, it was reported that U.S. Department of Defense officials were considering terminating funding for Lyndon B. Johnson prior to her completion.
 Although considered as a cost-saving measure, cancelling the third Zumwalt ship at that stage was likely not possible, and might have ended up actually costing more after paying program shutdown costs and contract termination penalties.
 By December 2015, the Pentagon had decided in favor of keeping the ship.

 The ship's two AGSs can only fire the LRLAP round.
 LRLAP procurement was cancelled in 2016, and the Navy has no plan to replace it.
 As such, the guns cannot be used and the ship cannot provide naval gunfire support.
 The Navy has re-purposed the Zumwalt class to surface warfare.

 The ceremonial keel laying of Lyndon B. Johnson took place on 30 January 2017, by which time construction of the ship was over half finished.
 The ship was launched in Bath, Maine, on 9 December 2018, and christened on 27 April 2019, by Johnson's daughters, Luci and Lynda.

-On 12 January 2022, the ship left Bath for Ingalls Shipbuilding in Pascagoula, Mississippi, where combat systems will be activated, with entry into service reportedly expected in 2024.
+On 12 January 2022, the ship left Bath for Ingalls Shipbuilding in Pascagoula, Mississippi for combat systems activation, with entry into service reportedly expected in 2024.
+The Navy subsequently chose to retrofit the prompt strike hypersonic missile onto Lyndon B. Johnson prior to her commissioning, and she entered drydock at Ingalls in January 2025 for the work, with commissioning scheduled for 2027.